KudProject/kudproject.github.io/README.md

 * [kudproject.github.io](https://kudproject.github.io)
 * [project.kudspace.ga](https://project.kudspace.ga)

-The later two just redirects to the first one.
+Main site is the first one, others are just redirection to the main site.